Some couples just click. Others require a hard hat and a stud finder.

 “I could say I hate you for it.
 With places like this why do people need me?”

+She touched her fingertips to Mark’s arm, pulled back quickly, as if she immediately regretted the gesture.
 “Who needs caffeine when they can have flattery in the morning?”

 “Listen, Leigh.
 I have to go deal with something.
 Make yourself at home and I’ll be back as quick as I can.”